tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 INET contains scalar versions of wireless technologies, such as IEEE 802.11 and 802.15.4; it also contains the scalar version of ApskRadio, which is a generic radio featuring different modulations such as BPSK, 16-QAM, and 64-QAM.
 Each of these technologies have a scalar radio module, and a corresponding scalar radio medium module (they have ``Scalar`` in their module names; the corresponding radio and radio medium modules should be used together).

-Radios using the scalar analog representation also model features of protocols such as preamble duration, head length, bitrate and modulation type.
+Radios using the scalar analog representation also model features of protocols such as preamble duration, header length, bitrate and modulation type.
 These can be set with parameters of the radio modules; in ApskScalarRadio, these parameters are set directly; in Ieee80211ScalarRadio, one should set the :par:`channelNumber` and :par:`opMode` (a, b, g, n, etc.) parameters.
 (With :ned:`ApskScalarRadio`, the center frequency and bandwidth parameters are also set manually).

 .. **TODO** also set centerfrequency bandwidth with parameters

 The scalar model is more realistic than unit disk, but also requires more computing power.
-Although it can't simulate partially overlapping spectrums, only completely overlapping or not overlapping at all, it can be used for simulating multiple nodes on the same wifi channel, channel access, contention, etc.
+Although it can't simulate partially overlapping spectrums, only completely overlapping or not overlapping at all.
 It can also be used when power level, attenuation, path and obstacle loss, snir, and realistic error modeling is needed.

+**TODO** emphasize

+unit disk: abrupt attenuation; no probabilistic error model. if there is an interfering signal, it doesnt receive; cant pass obstacles
+scalar: ahol problemat okoz az abrupt change; probabilistic error model is needed; continuous changes... ez a default -> ha nincs szükséged ilyen bonyolultra, akkor átváltod unit diskre; ha bonyolultabb kell akkor dimensional

+a PER vs SNIR-t akarod ezt nem tudod a unit diskkel

 ..  so